ThinkThinkAI/CommandAI/README.md

 ai create an npm project in ~/hello-world that starts a webserver saying "hello world" and reads configs from a .env file

 ai in the background, list all the JS files on this computer and put them in ~/js.txt

+# Start an AI conversation
+aic "what is the meaning of life?"

+# Get only one response from AI
+aic! "what is the meaning of life?"
 ```

 More commands..